Understanding your prescription

 We can provide lenses with a prism correction, but you’ll need to contact us to discuss this.

-This prescription also has some figures scrawled underneath - these are additions for both intermediate and near distances.
-Even though it’s a single figure, it applies to both eyes.
+This prescription has some figures scrawled underneath - these are additions for both intermediate and near distances.
+Even though it’s a single figure, it applies to both eyes:

-To enter this, you’ll need to use the “My prescription is more complex than this…” link to show the more advanced prescription area.
+To enter this, you’ll need to use the “My prescription doesn't look like this” link to show the more advanced prescription area.